GitExcited/MRE-soen341projectW2024/README.md

 - Description: Vue.js is a JavaScript front-end framework used for creating user interfaces with a component-based and declarative programming model.
 - Rationale:
   - Since we don’t have a lot of time to develop the website, and this is a small project, we wanted a lightweight front-end framework with a small learning curve.
-  - We want to be able to have reusable components and the capability for single-page applications, and those are features Vue.js was designed to provide.
+  - We want to be able to have reusable components and the capability for single-page applications which are features Vue.js was designed to provide.
 - Qualitative Assessment:
   - Strengths: Small learning curve, Code reusability, Versatility, TypeScript support.
   - Weaknesses: Less community support than competing front-end frameworks.